mxmuc/do-people-with-different-ideologies-speak-differently/index.md

 #### Are Democrats really more concerned about climate change than Republicans?

 {: style="text-align: justify" }
 Language is rich in subtle signals and quotes can convey different connotations.
 Having gained a first understanding about how polarization is motivated by socio-political differences, we dive deeper using semantic analysis.
-Therefore, we use `Empath`, a tool developed at Stanford that can generate and validate new lexical categories from a set of seed terms.
+Therefore, we use `Empath`, a tool developed at Stanford University that can generate and validate new lexical categories from a set of seed terms.
 We use `Empath` to validate whether Democrats are really more concerned about climate change than Republicans?

 <br />